The attractiveness of beaches lies in the sapphire blue water, the beautiful golden sand, the curved horizons, and the mild breezes.

-Not only because of the raven shaded coast but it is the most remarkable beach famous for its various structural formations of the huge basalt layered rocks, hexagonal-shaped black columns, the high rock cutting cliffs, stone arches, and the basalt caves.
+Not only because of the raven-shaded coast but it is the most remarkable beach famous for its various structural formations of the huge basalt layered rocks, hexagonal-shaped black columns, high rock cutting cliffs, stone arches, and basalt caves.

 Iceland is also home to 130 such volcanoes, the most renowned is the Reynisfjara.
 Games of Thrones and Noah have been filmed in this popular place.